-This course focuses on the application of tactical, strategic and administrative crime analysis tools, techniques and methods to provide direction in reducing crime and disorder as well as deployment of police resources.
-Students will learn how to identify crime patterns, series and trends, develop weekly and daily crime bulletins, prepare target sheets and known offender profiles, use modus operandi to detect crime patterns and trends, analyze crime statistics, rates and indexes, and forecast future criminal events.
+This course focuses on the application of crime analysis tools, techniques and methods to support crime reduction initiatives, criminal investigations, and effective deployment of police resources.
+Students will learn how to prepare crime statistics and crime maps, identify crime patterns, develop concise and effective written products, and attain a thorough understanding of the current state of the Crime Analysis field in Canada.
 Prerequisites: 60% in FSCT 8431 and 60% in FSCT 8432

 Introduction to Crime and Intelligence Analysis